South Korea President Yoon defends martial law decision – DW – 12/12/2024

 and disrupting the nation's constitutional order from threatening the future of the Republic of Korea," Yoon said.

-"The National Assembly, dominated by the large opposition party, has become a monster that destroys the constitutional order of liberal democracy," Yoon said, while going on to condemn the "national crisis."
+He described the National Assembly as a "monster that destroys the constitutional order of liberal democracy," under the dominance of the large opposition party, while going on to condemn the "national crisis."

+"The opposition is now doing a knife dance of chaos, claiming that the declaration of martial law constitutes to an act of rebellion.
+But was it really?"
+Yoon said.

+His comments on Thursday are a far departure from an earlier apology he made "to the people who were shocked" by the martial law bid, when Yoon had referred the matter of his term in office to his party.

-His comments on Thursday came as the leader of Yoon's own party said the president had shown no signs of resigning and must be impeached.
+The comments came as the leader of Yoon's own People Power Party (PPP) Han Dong-hoon, said the president had shown no signs of resigning and must be impeached.

 kb/rmt (AP, AFP, Reuters)